rethinkdb/rethinkdb-rs/1-get-started/start-a-server.md

 **Want to start instances of RethinkDB on system startup?** See [Start RethinkDB at system startup](/docs/start-on-startup/) to learn how to set up RethinkDB with `init.d` or `systemd`.
 {% endinfobox %}

+This document describes how to start RethinkDB from the command line in several configurations, from a single instance on one machine to multiple instances on multiple machines.

+{% toctag %}

 <img src="/assets/images/docs/api_illustrations/cluster.png" class="api_command_illustration" />

 # Starting the server